-We are required to collect certain taxes and fees from customers on behalf of government agencies and remit these back to the applicable governmental agencies on a periodic basis.
+We are required to collect certain taxes and fees from customers on behalf of governmental agencies and remit these back to the applicable governmental agencies on a periodic basis.
 We have a legal obligation to act as a collection agent.
-We do not retain these taxes and fees and, therefore, they are not included in revenues.
+We do not retain these taxes and fees and, therefore, they are not included in our measurement of transaction prices.
+We have elected to present revenue net of sales taxes and other similar taxes.
 We record a liability when the amounts are collected and relieve the liability when payments are made to the applicable taxing authority or other appropriate governmental agency.